Sun Valley High School (California): Soccer

 In 2013 the Sun Valley High School Boys' Soccer team maintained a perfect 12-0 record capturing the league title and went on to win the Los Angeles City title for small schools maintaining their undefeated record.
 They went on to compete in the CIF Southern League playoffs progressing all the way to the finals where they lost to Amino Leadership.
 The team finished ranked 30th in California and 49th in the Nation.
-The team is coached by Oscar Cardenas.
+The team was coached by Oscar Cardenas.

 Students Run LA

 In 2013, Sun Valley High school formed their First Student's Run L.A.
 Team.